esp8266/Arduino/README.md

 For minor fixes of code and documentation, go ahead and submit a pull request.

-Check out the list of issues which are easy to fix — [easy issues for 2.2.0](https://github.com/esp8266/Arduino/issues?q=is%3Aopen+is%3Aissue+milestone%3A2.2.0+label%3A%22level%3A+easy%22).
+Check out the list of [issues which are easy to fix](https://github.com/esp8266/Arduino/issues?q=is%3Aopen+is%3Aissue+label%3A%22level%3A+easy%22).
 Working on them is a great way to move the project forward.

 Larger changes (rewriting parts of existing code from scratch, adding new functions to the core, adding new libraries) should generally be discussed [in the chat](https://gitter.im/esp8266/Arduino) first.